SATURDAY CLASSES Halifax Central Library BMO Room Spring Garden Rd.

 BE IN THE VIDEO & PICTURES !

-11 – 12 The Triangle, Prince St. in the Seannchie Room upstairs.
+11 open The Triangle, Prince St. in the Seannchie Room upstairs.
 Food is available for adults & children with a parent.

-The public is invited to this for $10. upstairs at the door.
+The public is invited $10. per person upstairs at the door.
 Bring the family and all your friends!

 Festival Players: Ellen, Johanne, Donna, Thea, Cheryl, Alexis, Wendy, Jackie, Brenda, Tara, Saeed, Bob